darinz/DL/02_Neural_Network/01_perceptrons.md

 - The decision boundary will separate (0,0) from the other points.

 ### Example 3: Simple Classification Problem

+> **Annotation:** This example shows how the perceptron works on real-valued, 2D data.
+Try changing the cluster centers or adding noise to see what happens!

 Let's try a more realistic example with synthetic data.